Staying Mentally Healthy

 People often overlook the support and resources they already have because of fear and anxiety, so create a list of all the resources and support in your life.
 Do not leave anyone out that helps suppress the fear.

 Next, determine what resources you need to acquire to begin getting help.
-Consulting a social worker, preferably someone with masters degree in social work, to help sort and tackle problems, including referrals to doctors and assistants is a novel idea.
+Consulting a social worker, preferably someone with a master’s degree in social work, to help sort and tackle problems, including referrals to doctors and assistants is a novel idea.

 It is their job, and they are very valuable in acquiring resources and referrals.